FranciscoKnebel/priokcut/README.md

 Linear, directly proportional to the number of vertices.

 ### Performance notes
 The algorithm was tested for very large graphs.
 In an 8GB RAM Intel Core-i7 machine, the algorithm takes about 1 second to process 1.6 million of vertices with `k = 2` and `i = 6`.
 In general, the lower the values of `i` and `k`, the lower the memory usage and execution time.
+However, the rate `execution time / number of vertices` remains constant regardless the values of `k` or `i`.

 For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors,